charlieegan3/travel-turbine/README.md

 1. Given a list of prices and durations the averages are calculated.
 2. Then each result in the list is given a score based on it's relation to the mean.
 Price and duration are equally weighted.
-3. The element with the lowest score wins, as it is the one that is the largest ammount below average.
+3. The element with the lowest score wins, as it is the one that is the largest amount below average.